• Skip to primary navigation

 Not only does this impeccably designed utensil perform every single time you use it, but its quality never goes down with age either.

-One of the specialties of the French company Matfer Bourgeat is producing a sharing madeleine mold to make XXL-sized madeleine (la madeleine du partage in French).
+One of the specialties of the French company Matfer Bourgeat is the production a sharing madeleine mold to make XXL-sized madeleines (la madeleine du partage in French).

 The giant madeleine mold is a perfect gift for those who love this traditional French treat.